voxpupuli/puppet-zram_generator/REFERENCE.md

 Data type: `Optional[String[1]]`

 Specifies the algorithm used to compress the zram device.
+If unset will use kernel's default.

 Default value: ``undef``